dmuth/twitter-aws-comprehend/README.md

 ## Future TODO Items

-- Make tweet ingestion idempotent
+~~- Make tweet ingestion idempotent~~
+~~- See about using Twitter's search API to get older tweets~~ Seriously, Twitter.
+Let us get more than 3,200 Tweets through your API!
 - Come up with a metric to measure profanity on an account, not just f-bombs
-- See about using Twitter's search API to get older tweets

 ## Contact